 Source: Economic Intelligence Unit and the World Bank's Unified Survey. a.
-South Asia is a simple weighted average of Bangladesh, India, Pakistan, and Sri Lanka.
+South Asia is a simple weighted average of Bangladesh, India, Pakistan, and Sri Lanka. b.
+The data include only developing countries in the region.

 space?
 Lessons from other countries suggest some options-including faster growth itself.